 My work spans reporting and leadership in public media.

-I’m a Wyoming-based journalist and the executive director of 89.1 KHOL, where since 2019, I’ve overseen the station’s evolution into an award-winning newsroom with a multi-state reach.
+I’m a Wyoming-based journalist and the executive director of 89.1 KHOL, where since 2019, I’ve overseen the station’s transformation into an award-winning newsroom with a multi-state reach.
 I draw on experience in teaching, policy and urban planning, and oversee the station’s full creative ecosystem — from breaking news and long-form reporting to music programming.

 I have covered nationally recognized stories in the American West and internationally from Ukraine and Mexico.
 I am also the co-producer and director of a forthcoming documentary about the American folk song “Li’l Liza Jane.”